Famondir/Music-Suite/README.md

   <span style="background-image: url('./docs/miro_images/Event Storming - Context Mapping.jpg')"></span>
 </a>

-Please find my [DDD process documentation on Miro](https://miro.com/app/board/uXjVNS_z_ZA=/?share_link_id=232588702866) as well.

 ### Metrics4

 I pulled a docker image of sonar cube and created a container with it.
 At the first check of my code it told me to:

 * rename my variables to meet a given naming convention.
 Instead of camel case it suggested snake case.
 * to add some accessibility code lines in the HTML files (also in the one which get auto generated by Visual Studio Code from the markdown file).

 At this moment (first run of SonarCube) there is no testcoverage at all.
 But there were only few bugs and vulnerabilities discoverd.
 Continuous usage of SonarQube helped reducing code smells fast and keeping those down.